ImageMagick/Usage-Markdown/bugs/future/index.md

     That last is actually text to image creation
     The first we have already (but doing 'placement' as well)

-    All but justification are essentually SRT distort (no gravity).
+    All but justification are essentially SRT distort (no gravity).
     But gravity can be calculated (relative to destination image)

 ------------------------------------------------------------------------